opalj/opal/src/docs/Hermes.md

                 m ← classFile.methods
                 if m.isNative
             } {
-                // The current method is native and should be selected. nativeMethods += MethodLocation(classLocation, m)
+                // The current method is native and is added to the set of collections.. nativeMethods += MethodLocation(classLocation, m)
             }